Advance copy: Overview

 Historically, publishers relied on traveling sales representatives to promote books by providing them with copies to showcase to potential buyers.
 By the 20th century, the practice evolved, and publishers began sending ARCs directly to reviewers and booksellers.

 ARCs are distinct from proof copies, which are intended for authors, editors, and proofreaders.
 They may lack binding and cover art, and may be in a different format from the book's final version.
 The content of an ARC can also differ from the book's final content: it may have typos and other mistakes, and the manuscript may change in response to reader feedback.
 As a result, publishers often discourage reviewers from quoting directly from the ARC.

 An ARC can also be distributed in electronic format, in which case it is called an eARC (electronic ARC), e-galley, or DRC (digital review copy).
 Websites such as NetGalley and Edelweiss provide eARCs that can be downloaded to mobile devices and e-readers such as the Kindle and Nook.
 These websites prompt users to leave a review on Amazon and Goodreads after they finish reading.
 In the case of the highly anticipated memoir Spare by Prince Harry, Duke of Sussex, publisher Random House declined to offer electronic ARCs to make the book's contents more difficult to copy.

 According to Federal Trade Commission guidelines, book reviewers in the United States generally do not have to disclose that they received an ARC when writing a review, since these copies are given out for free.
+The exception to this is if the reviewer was paid to write the review or the ARC was given with the express understanding that a review would be written.
 However, some online reviewers on platforms like Goodreads choose to disclose this information, mainly for reasons of transparency.